 - Crushed Candy Canes – either crushed candy cane or crushed peppermint candy will work great for these cookies.
 I like to put them into a freezer bag and crush using a rolling pin.
 Avoid crushing too much so that you keep small pieces rather than creating a bunch of peppermint candy powder.

-How to Make This Chocolate Peppermint Meltaway Cookies Recipe
+How to Make Peppermint Meltaways

 - Make the cookie dough.
 Add the melted butter and brown sugar to the bowl of a stand mixer and mix until combined.
 Slowly add the room temperature eggs, vanilla, and 1 teaspoon of peppermint extract, scraping down the sides as needed.
 In a separate large bowl, whisk together the cocoa powder, baking soda, and salt.
 Add to the butter mixture and mix on low speed until the cookie dough comes together and is well combined.